peaBerberian/dotfiles/README.md

 ### vim
 #### colors/*
-Set three homemade themes for vimrc.
+Set homemade themes for vimrc.
 Needed by vim and neovim.

 ### ./
 #### .Xresources